Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.2.0 =
+* Refactored all styles to be prefixed with 'trn-'.
+If you previously styled Tournamatch with additional CSS, you should prefix your CSS with 'trn-'.
+Tournamatch no longer depends on Bootstrap and should look consistent from theme to theme.
+* Added support for upgrading from 3.x to 4.x.
+* Added support for dynamic player and team fields.
+* Fixed several occurrences of PHP warning messages for missing options fields.

 = 4.1.0 =
 * **Fixed a critical bug in 4.0.x that caused the players list and new teams to fail.**